singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

 1. [Understanding the Kanban for Scrum Teams Guide](https://www.scrum.org/resources/blog/understanding-kanban-scrum-teams-guide)

    1. Kanban: Is your sprint a swamp or a river
    2. Only included the 4 main Kanban points because they compliment what a scrum team is already doing.
-Scrum teams already have a collaborative inspect and adapt experimentation process together with a set of explicit feedback loops they’re using.
+Scrum teams already have a collaborative inspect-and-adapt experimentation process together with a set of explicit feedback loops they’re using.
 Advanced concepts not part of the guide because we don’t consider them part of the “Minimally viable set of practices” a Scrum team should focus on when trying to improve their flow.
    3. Advanced Kanban concepts include:
       1. Classes of service
       2. Cost of delay